Great Britain’s departure from the E.U. would prove all those people right who claim that solidarity does not extend beyond national borders.

 For me the E.U. is an idea signifying that there is more that connects us humans across differences in languages and eating habits than divides us.
 It is an idea that signifies: Everyone is better off together.

-If I had to define myself based on my origin, then I would regard myself first as a European, then maybe as somebody from Munich, and then only at the very end as a German
+If I had to define myself based on my origin, then I would regard myself first as a European, then maybe as somebody from Berlin, and then only at the very end as a German

 And I think that Great Britain’s exit will give a boost to all those for whom sympathy and solidarity end at the borders of their own nation.
 All those nationalist ideologues who rant about a “Europe of fatherlands” (the Alternative for Germany), who want to strengthen nation-states again and weaken the E.U. or who would just as soon delight in abolishing it altogether.